 The case for shipboard carbon capture

-The first phase involves conceptual design and front-end engineering design study (FEED) of the carbon capture system; this study is ongoing and is expected to be completed in the first quarter of 2023.
+The first phase involves conceptual design and front-end engineering design study (FEED) of the carbon capture system; this study is ongoing and is expected to be completed in the second half of 2023.

 Following the successful completion of phase one, and once consortium partners provide their backing, a second phase encompassing the engineering, procurement, and construction (EPC) of a prototype shipboard carbon capture system, including onshore commissioning, will be initiated.

 Phase three will focus on integrating the carbon capture system with the identified MR tanker and conducting sea trials.
-Concurrently, GCMD will be issuing an Invitation for Proposal (IFP) to study the challenges and address the needs to operationalise offloading of LCO2.
-The findings from the offloading study will inform the pilot in phase three of Project REMARCCABLE.
+GCMD has awarded its concept study on offloading liquefied CO2 (LCO2) captured onboard ships to Lloyd's Register, supported by their partner Arup.
+The findings from this offloading study will inform the pilot in phase three of Project REMARCCABLE.